gabriel-dehan/dyson-sphere-blueprints/README.md

 - [ ] Minimal responsive

 ## Changelog

+### v.1.1.0
+- Rewrote the blueprint validators and parsers entirely.
+- Improved the blueprint summary, blueprints "Requirements" will now also show assemblers / smelters / refineries / colliders recipes and the number of buildings that have been affected with the recipe.
+- Added new tags when creating blueprints: "Early-game", "Mid-game", "Late-game", "Lettering" and "Conveyor Belt Art".
+- Small UI improvements / Optimizations and code cleanup.

 ### v.1.0.12
 - Fix the multiple rendering of the blueprints data on a blueprints page, which was causing slow downs for big blueprints.